 - What would my shipping expenses be if I increased the number of fulfillment centers from one to two (or two to three, and so on)?

 When deciding on the best inventory management system for your business, look for platforms that include incorporated forecasting features.
 The most modern systems link with other aspects of your business through enterprise resource planning (ERP), so your inventory is handled from the same digital portal as your supply chain, customer relationship management, accounting, and other functions.
 So it is essential to have a system that can be integrated with other systems for the efficient functioning of your business.
 Additionally, it should be integrated with eCommerce selling platforms to be able to sync and consolidate inventory levels across all of them.

 Nothing is definite in life.
 However, uncertainty may provide a significant opportunity for those who are prepared.
 Forecasters do not deal with certainty.
 Instead, they seek undercurrents in the market that might lead to various conclusions so that they can plan appropriately.
 Forecasts are based on facts and reasoning, and models built from historical performance and other criteria are modified over time, typically using advanced technology.
 Inventory forecasting may help your business succeed by ensuring that you have the proper merchandise to fulfill client demand while not tying up cash in unnecessary inventory.
 If you require assistance with inventory forecasting and any other eCommerce-related processes, you can check out Inventory LogIQ.

-InventoryLogIQ is a smart warehouse and inventory planning & optimisation solution that assists in inventory forecasting, inventory management across multiple platforms and warehouses.
-It is a plug-and-play software that can integrate easily with WareIQ‘s WMS, 3rd party or Merchant’s own WMS.
+InventoryLogIQ is a smart warehouse and inventory planning & optimisation solution that assists in inventory forecasting, and inventory management across multiple platforms and warehouses.
+It is a plug-and-play software that can integrate easily with WareIQ‘s WMS, 3rd party, or Merchant’s own WMS.